 Hive has had many iterations since its inception.
-Aside from the actual board game there are mobile versions for android and iPhone, an Xbox Live version and several online.
-One of the most popular is the one available at BoardSpace.com.
+Aside from the actual board game there are mobile versions for android and iPhone, an Xbox Live version and several others online.
+One of the most popular is the one available at Board-Space.com.
 It pits the player against either another player or a computerized opponent.
-Very little scientific research surrounding Hive strategies has been done or documented.
-Most records that exists have been created by players openly discussing the game.